 - Being involved in illegal activities.

-If your Missouri LLC is involuntarily dissolved, you will need to take action to reinstate it.
-The LLC disprocess can be complex and may require the help of an attorney.
+If your Missouri LLC is involuntarily dissolved, you will need to take action to reinstate and it can be complex and may require the help of an attorney.

 Missouri LLC Dissolution Process